Wedding Day Timeline

 time for the ceremony at 2pm, then they will be shooting until 10pm.
 Right?
 It may be logical, but it leaves out an awful lot of important stuff.
 Let me elaborate.

-Consider another crucial point - the bride and groom have absolutely no idea how a wedding day flows, what challenges to expect, what is likely to hold things up, how long it takes to cover the formal images, how long the romantic images will take, how the size of the bridal party impacts timeline planning, when the best time to cut the cake is, etc, etc, etc. But I do.
-Surely, it is my responsibility to help my client, to make sure that things go as smoothly as possible.
-That’s why a timeline is so important.
+Consider another crucial point - the bride and groom have absolutely no idea how a wedding day flows, what challenges to expect, what is likely to hold things up, how long it takes to cover the formal images, how long the romantic images will take, how the size of the bridal party impacts timeline planning, when the best time to cut the cake is, etc, etc, etc. But of course with many, many weddings under my belt, I do.
+Surely, it is my responsibility to help my clients, to pass on valuable experience to them, to make sure that things go as smoothly as possible on their very special day.

 Remember The Family Photos

-Guided by what you imagine will take place, I will work out the best time to start your day, and how things are likely to flow, during our initial meeting.
-Then, we will finesse the details of the timeline usually around a month before your event date.
+Guided by what a bride imagines will take place, I will work out the likely best time to start the day, and explain how things are likely to flow.
+Then, the details will be finessed, usually around a month before the event date.
 On the wedding day, I will have the information constantly in hand, keeping things moving along as they should.
+It's like having an extra helper on hand.

-It's at this point that everyone you have hired should simply do what they are there to do, without you having to give it a second thought, without you feeling any stress.
-Your job is to have a magical wedding, to enjoy the most spectacular day of your life, to create memories.
-There is so much going on, the day will be a blur when you look back on it.
-Enjoy every second.
+It's at this point that everyone you have hired should simply do what they are there to do, without a bride having to give it a second thought, without feeling any stress.
+The bride and groom have one job on the day - have a magical wedding.
+Enjoy the most spectacular day of their lives, and create memories.
+There is so much going on, and the day will be a blur when looked back upon.
+Every second should be enjoyed, not spend wondering what's due to happen next.
+Leave that to the photographer, who will be in attendance all day long.

 The Wedding Planner